solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     psql -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -U s2admin -d airbnb
     ```

-3. Run the following commands to create some temp tables and import the
+3. Run the following commands to create some temporary tablesablesables and import the
     JSON and CSV data to the server.
 Notice the usage of `json` files to
     do the import using the `COPY` command.
 Once into a temporary table,
     we than do some massaging: